mathewtrivett/snookbot/README.md

 Example weather reports:

 ```
+min = sunny, mode = sunny, max = sunny -
+min = cloudy, mode = sunny, max = sunny -
+min = rainy, mode = sunny, max = sunny -
+min = stormy, mode = sunny, max = sunny -

+min = cloudy, mode = cloudy, max = sunny -
+min = cloudy, mode = cloudy, max = cloudy -
+min = rainy, mode = cloudy, max = sunny -
+min = stormy, mode = cloudy, max = sunny -

 "It's going to be a sunny, sunny day in {location}",
 "Cloudy with a chance of rain in {location}",
 "It might be a little stormy later in {location}"
 ```

+#### Next free

+**Scenario: Find out when one or more co-workers are next free for a check in**

++ Given that you want to organise a meeting with people
++ When you ask @snookbot to "When are @name, @name, and @me next free?"
++ Then @snookbot will ask you for more details
+    + In what time frame?
+        + This week
+        + The next two weeks
+        + This month
+    + For how long?
+        + 20 minutes
+        + 50 minutes
++ Then @snookbot will look through everyone's calendars to find the first slot in our calendars when everyone is free.
++ And ask whether you want to put it people's diaries.